Lafayette College Data & Information Overview

 About 57% of students accepted to Lafayette submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 630 and 710.
 Math scores were between 630 and 730.

 Lafayette College Faculty

 Student to Faculty Ratio

-The student to faculty ratio at Lafayette is an impressive 10 to 1.
-That's quite good when you compare it to the national average of 15 to 1.
-This is a good sign that students at the school will have more opportunities for one-on-one interactions with their professors.
+At Lafayette, the student to faculty ratio is an excellent 10 to 1.
+That's much better than the national average of 15 to 1.
+This indicates that many classes will probably be small, and students will have ample opportunites to work closely with their professors and classmates.

 Percent of Full-Time Faculty

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

 The full-time faculty percentage at Lafayette College is 83%.
 This is higher than the national average of 47%.